benayat/Phishing-Domain-Extractor/Readme.md

 When you run the project, it will read the `verified_online.json` file and the `All-phishing-links.txt` file, extract the domain name and URL for each entry, and write this data to a MongoDB database.

 You can modify the MongoDB connection settings in the `application.properties` file.
+### todo:
+I plan to add redis for storing all domains and links between chunks, with a redis set(uniquely and alphabetically), to be added later to the persistent db(mongo).

 ## Contributing